vcync/modV/README.md

 * On the SoundFlower menu item set the output of the 2ch to your usual audio output
 * Tell Chrome to use the SoundFlower 2ch input for modV when asked for user media

+Meyda:
+If the module developer wants, they can use meyda(https://github.com/hughrawlinson/meyda) for expanded audio analysis.
+Ideally you'll just include meyda at all times to account for this, but modV can be run without meyda too.

 ###Using
 Using modV is fairly straightforward.